rtmigo/prefnotifiers_flutter/README.md

 state management libraries like [provider](https://pub.dev/packages/provider) or `ValueListenableBuilder` widgets.

 `PrefItem` inherits from the `ValueNotifier` class.
 PrefItem serves as a **model** for an individual preference parameter.
-It reads and writes data asynchronously, but makes it immediately available as `PrefItem.value` property.
+It reads and writes data asynchronously, but makes it available yo synchronous code as `PrefItem.value` property.

 We only need to declare it once: